 - Call two or three local roofers for consultations.
 Be sure to ask about their experience, qualifications, and insurance.
 Ask for references, and be sure to check them.

 When you hire a professional roofer, you can expect the following:

 - The roofer will inspect your roof and give you an estimate.

 - The roofer will remove the old roofing materials.

 - The roofer will install the new roofing materials.

 - The roofer will clean up roofing debris after they’re done working.

 Hiring a professional roofer is the best way to ensure your roof is in good condition.
-Roofing can be dangerous, so it’s essential to leave the job to the professionals.
+Roofing can be dangerous, so leaving the job to the professionals is essential.